fwinkelbauer/Bumpy/README.md

 bumpy <command> <arguments>
 ```

-Check out the `.bumpyconfig` file to see how the following examples were created.
+Check out the `.bumpyconfig` file to see how the following examples were created:

 ### List